KubaP/vscode-pink-candy/README.md

 > Viewing a git diff.

 ## Overview
-This theme supports *'Semantic'* highlighting, so it should work well with any langauge extension.
-More specifically however, this theme has been tweaked and tested on:
+This theme supports both *'Semantic'* and *'Textmate'* highlighting, so it should work well with any langauge extension.
+More specifically however, this theme has been hand-tweaked and tested on:
 - Rust
 - C#
 - Powershell